julian7/dotfiles/README.md

 * ruby: some ruby and ruby on rails aliases
 * settings: ZSH settings
 * ssh: GnuPG agent support
-* powerline-go: Powerline-like prompt (if installed)
+* GBT: Powerline-like prompt (if installed).
+Alternatively, you can use powerline-go.
 * tmux: aliases and ssh title replacer function

 ## Other dotfiles